Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

 ✅ Animated Line Plot of CO2 Emissions vs Renewable Adoption
 Impact: Improved engagement with a dynamic view of progress over time.

-🎯 Outcomes
+### Outcomes
-Engineered a robust data pipeline to clean, validate, and segment a complex renewable energy dataset into 7+ thematic CSVs, improving clarity and accelerating visualization workflows by 40%.
+- Engineered a robust data pipeline to clean, validate, and segment a complex renewable energy dataset into 7+ thematic CSVs, improving clarity and accelerating visualization workflows by 40%.

-Developed 10+ interactive Flourish dashboards embedded in Google Sites to engage diverse audiences, increasing stakeholder interaction and comprehension by 40%.
+- Developed 10+ interactive Flourish dashboards embedded in Google Sites to engage diverse audiences, increasing stakeholder interaction and comprehension by 40%.

-Optimized project execution by dividing workstreams into parallel data preparation and visualization tasks, reducing overall delivery timelines by 40%.
+- Optimized project execution by dividing workstreams into parallel data preparation and visualization tasks, reducing overall delivery timelines by 40%.

-Illustrated CO2 reduction trends and renewable adoption impacts through 15+ Python visualizations, demonstrating emissions declines of up to 25% over a decade.
+- Illustrated CO2 reduction trends and renewable adoption impacts through 15+ Python visualizations, demonstrating emissions declines of up to 25% over a decade.

-Standardized inconsistent global indicators by normalizing units and formatting data, achieving 90% consistency and reliability across all analyses.
+- Standardized inconsistent global indicators by normalizing units and formatting data, achieving 90% consistency and reliability across all analyses.

-🚀 How to Reproduce
+### How to Reproduce
-Clone this repository:
+Clone this repository

 bash
 Copy
 Edit
 git clone https://github.com/Pooja-Arumugam/Global-Renewable-Energy-and-Indicators.git
 cd Global-Renewable-Energy-and-Indicators
-Set up your Python environment:
+Set up your Python environment nginx

-bash
 Copy
 Edit

-pip install -r requirements.txt
-Run data processing notebooks:
+- Run data processing notebooks

-Untitled4.ipynb and flourishcode.ipynb(datathon).ipynb to prepare and split data for Flourish.
+- Untitled4.ipynb and flourishcode.ipynb(datathon).ipynb to prepare and split data for Flourish.

-Global_Renewable_Energy_Indicators.ipynb to generate all Python visualizations.
+- Global_Renewable_Energy_Indicators.ipynb to generate all Python visualizations.

-Upload cleaned CSVs to Flourish:
+- Upload cleaned CSVs to Flourish

-Log in to Flourish.
+- Log in to Flourish.

-Import CSV files.
+- Import CSV files.

-Customize visualizations.
+- Customize visualizations.

-Embed in your site using iframes.
+- Embed in your site using iframes.

+Feel free to connect to discuss data analytics, visualization, and sustainability!

+this is my read me file, but i want it to look more better